 Technically, those two phrases don't belong together.
 Intuitive Eating is the opposite of a diet.
 And while I am a proponent of gently nourishing your body with “healthy” foods, I also am a firm believer that it's healthy to let loose and not constantly worry about every bite you put into your mouth.

 It's one of my all-time favorite quotes, and I truly believe balance is the secret to living a long, healthy and happy life.
 So while I do try to incorporate anti-inflammatory foods onto my plate, I've also learned to let go and celebrate life, too.

 Life isn't worth living without the pleasure food provides, but it's no fun living with chronic disease, either.
 Find the balance that works best for YOU.
 Cheers!

 If you want to learn more about intuitive eating and the anti-inflammatory diet, I highly recommend the following books:

-Likewise, food isn't the only way to reduce inflammation.
+Likewise, food isn't the only way to help reduce inflammation.
 There are also natural supplements and herbs you can take, stress-reducing lifestyle changes you could employ, and the detoxing of your products and environment that can help you reduce inflammation in your body and put yourself on the fast track to your best.

 As always, feel free to reach out anytime to firstname.lastname@example.org.

 To finding your unique path to wellness with a little less inflammation!